Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

-Despite their success in applications and popularity amongst researchers, there are major methodological and theoretical challenges that hinder further developments.
-On the methodological side, the optimal choice of the DAG structure is not clear, despite its vital role in the performance of Vecchia GPs.
-In fact, several of the proposed concepts even contradict each other.
-For example, many papers propose to choose close neighbors for parent sets \citep{datta2016hierarchical,zhu2024radial}, while other authors promote remote locations \citep{banerjee2015hierarchical} or random ordering \citep{guinness2018permutation}.
-Moreover, it is intuitively clear that larger parent sets lead to better approximations, but slower computations.
-However, there is no universally accepted proposal for the size of the parent set.
-In fact, the only qualitative results in the literature are of poly-log order \citep{schafer2021compression,kang2024asymptotic,zhu2024radial}, and it is not clear if further increasing the cardinality would result in non-marginal statistical advantages.
-We summarize the above challenges in the following two research questions: \begin{itemize} \item \textbf{Q1} What is the minimal cardinality of the parent sets in the Vecchia GP to achieve optimal statistical inference?\\ \item \textbf{Q2} How shall the parent sets be chosen to reach optimal inference? \end{itemize}
+Despite their success in applications and widespread use in the literature, major methodological and theoretical challenges remain.
+Methodologically, the optimal choice of the DAG structure is unclear, even though it plays a crucial role in the performance of Vecchia GPs.
+Indeed, several proposed strategies contradict each other.
+For example, many papers advocate selecting nearby neighbors as parent sets \citep{datta2016hierarchical,zhu2024radial}, while others propose choosing more distant locations \citep{banerjee2015hierarchical} or even random ordering \citep{guinness2018permutation}.
+Moreover, while it is intuitively clear that larger parent sets yield better approximations at the expense of slower computation, there is no consensus on an appropriate parent-set size.
+The qualitative results available in the literature are only of polylogarithmic order \citep{schafer2021compression,kang2024asymptotic,zhu2024radial}, and it remains unclear whether further increasing the cardinality provides substantial statistical benefits.
+We summarize the above challenges in the following two research questions: \begin{itemize} \item \textbf{Q1} What is the minimal cardinality of the parent sets in the Vecchia GP needed to achieve optimal statistical inference?\\ \item \textbf{Q2} How should the parent sets be chosen to attain optimal inference? \end{itemize}

-We answer these questions from a frequentist statistics perspective.
-We show that appropriately tuned Vecchia GPs can achieve optimal statistical inference in a minimax sense.
-More concretely, we investigate the posterior contraction rates of Vecchia GPs around the true functional parameter of interest and show that the minimax rates can be achieved for suitably chosen DAG structures and optimally tuned mother GPs.
+We address these questions from a frequentist perspective.
+We show that suitably tuned Vecchia GPs can achieve optimal statistical inference in a minimax sense.
+In particular, we investigate the posterior contraction rates of Vecchia GPs around the true functional parameter of interest and demonstrate that minimax-optimal rates can be achieved for appropriately chosen DAG structures and optimally tuned mother GPs.